babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/deployment-overview.md

 The Babylon's Bitcoin Staking system comprises the following components:

-- BTC Staking Indexer: Parses BTC blocks and forwards BTC Staking transactions to a queueing system, while also persisting them to an on-disk key-value storage
+- BTC Staking Indexer: Parses BTC blocks for valid staking, unbonding, and withdrawal transactions, and forwards relevant events to a queueing system, while also persisting them to an on-disk key-value storage
 - RabbitMQ: Houses a set of queues containing BTC Staking transactions
 - Staking API Service: Consumes BTC Staking transactions from the RabbitMQ queues and stores them in a central data store, additionally accepting unbonding requests
 - MongoDB: Stores BTC Staking transaction data